Spain declares delivery riders to be staff, in EU first - RFI

 Spain is "the first country in the European Union to legislate on the matter", Diaz said.

-The delivery firms have repeatedly insisted that they are merely acting as an intermediary between businesses and the riders, who are self-employed and must pay their own health and pension contributions.
+The delivery firms have repeatedly insisted that they are merely acting as an intermediary between businesses and the riders, who are said to be self-employed and must pay their own health and pension contributions.

 The text, which will take the form of a legislative decree, "recognises the presumption of employment for workers who provide paid delivery services" via such digital companies, a ministry statement said.

-Confusion over the riders' status has also arisen as some court rulings have gone in their favour and others in favour of the delivery firms.
+Confusion over the riders' status had also arisen as some court rulings have gone in their favour while other found for the delivery firms.

-The government pledge came after a Supreme Court ruling in September that there was a "working relationship" between riders and Barcelona-based food delivery app Glovo.
+The government's move came after a Supreme Court ruling in September that there was a "working relationship" between riders and Barcelona-based food delivery app Glovo.

+Delivery platforms have also found themselves on the defensive elsewhere in Europe.

+Last month Italian prosecutors told Uber Eats and other food delivery platforms their couriers were employees and not independent workers, fining them 733 million euros for breach of labour safety rules.

 © 2021 AFP